-Our recipient for the Outstanding Faculty Award has been at Towson University for more than a decade and has shown that he excels as a teacher, a scholar and in service to the college, university and his professional community.
+Our recipient for the Outstanding Faculty Award has been at Towson University for more than 13 years and has shown that he excels as a teacher, a scholar and in service.

-As a teacher, the awardee has been actively involved in curriculum development and reform and has taught a broad range of classes, from introductory level courses for non-majors to upper level electives for majors and graduate courses.
-His course rankings are consistently in the mid-4's.
-He co-authored a text for a major's laboratory course.
-He participated in the STEM-TC program where he worked with undergraduate teaching assistants to introduce active learning components into his classes.
-Since his arrival he has mentored over 60 students.
-His work with graduate and undergraduate students provides a good crossover between teaching and scholarship.
+As a teacher, the awardee has been actively involved in curriculum development, particularly for the development of the Environmental Sciences program.
+He has taught a broad range of classes, from introductory level courses for non-majors to upper level electives for majors and graduate courses.
+Since his arrival he has mentored over 25 students which provides a good crossover between teaching and scholarship.

-It is my great pleasure to award the FCSM Outstanding Faculty Award to Dr. Steve Lev from the Department of Physics, Astronomy and Geosciences.
+It is my great pleasure to award the FCSM Outstanding Faculty Award to Dr. Ryan Casey from the Department of Chemistry.